speedy3d/RepData_PeerAssessment1/PA1_template.md

 ##        126      11352      12116      13294      15420      11015
 ```

-Create a histogram of the total steps taken per day.
+Create a simple histogram of the total steps taken per day.

 ```r